-

 Access to Information and Tools for Economic Activity

 To help Ukrainian businesses remain competitive even during the war, Helvetas has established a sustained partnership with the Entrepreneurship and Export Promotion Office and the national Diia.Business initiative.
-Within the Ukraine Economic Resilience Programme (ERP), partners developed an interactive dashboard of the export potential of Ukraineʼs regions and a catalogue of export-promotion tools.
+Within the Ukraine ERP, partners developed an interactive dashboard of the export potential of Ukraineʼs regions and a catalogue of export-promotion tools.
 These resources are integrated into the state Diia.Business portal.

 Helvetas also supports the development of digital services for SMEs and continues assisting the State Employment Service and the National Qualifications Agency in introducing modern labour-market tools.